wmelon84/book-notes/implementing-ddd.md

 ### Unique Identity

 >"Rather than focusing on the attributes or even the behavior, strip the Entity object’s definition down to the most
 > intrinsic characteristics, particularly those that identify it or are commonly used to find or match it.
-Add only
+> Add only
 > behavior that is essential to the concept and attributes that are required by that behavior."

 An Entity’s unique identity may or may not also be practical for finding or matching.
-It will depend on wether it is human-readable or not.
+It will depend on if it is human-readable or not.

 Value Objects can serve as holders of unique identity because they are immutable.